October 19, 2017

 by Canadian Architect

-Diamond Schmitt Architects has announce the expansion of its ownership and design teams with the appointment of new Principals and Associates.
+Diamond Schmitt Architects has announced the expansion of its ownership and design teams with the appointment of new Principals and Associates.
 The firm is based in Toronto with studios in Vancouver and New York City.
 With the latest round of appointments, the firm comprises 20 Principals, 26 Associates and architectural and support staff.

 Elevated from Senior Associate to Principal are Ana Maria Llanos and Peggy Theodore.
 Advancing to Senior Associate are Antra Roze, Nigel Tai and Sybil Wa.
 And newly appointed Associates are Aaron Costain, Cecily Eckhardt and Graeme Reed.